 I only ended up needing the cooler a few times.
 I probably could have gotten by without it.
 I didn’t know better at the time.
 Whether or not you need a cooler depends on the temperatures inside your basement after insulation.

-All in, this cost me about $900.
-But, it worked about as well as a custom root cellar and was conveniently located right in my basement which made access easy.
+All in, this cost me.
+However, it worked about as well as a custom root cellar and was conveniently located right in my basement which made access easy.
 In fact, the space turned out so nice, that I added some decorative details like pretty wine racks, lights, and a wine barrel table with stools so I could hang out there and sample cheeses and drink wine.

 Other DIY Cheese Cave Considerations